|Average mass: ||70 kg

 Laers move with a lizard-like slither, often sliding their bellies across the ground.
 When moving, they often keep their torsos horizontal, particularly for getting through cluttered environments, but will move with their torso upright when in open areas and they want to look around.
 Laers are well adapted for moving over soft surfaces with bad footing, such as mud and sand, and they almost never become mired.

-A Laer can wriggle as fast as a Human can run for short distances, but cannot keep up that pace for as long as a Human.
+A Laer can wriggle fairly quickly over land, but they cannot keep up that pace for long.

 Laers are exceptional swimmers, using undulations of their body and powerful tail to propel themselves through the water.
 A Laer can hold its breath for over half an hour when not exerting itself.
 Laers can free dive to depths of a few hundred meters – farther with practice and acclimation.
 Laers are highly resistant to the bends.